 Step 2: Complete the "Counselor Brag Sheet" in Naviance, if you haven't already done so.
-Additionally, it is also recommended to have your parents complete the "Counselor Brag Sheet for Counselors (by parent)" on Naviance and submit to your counselor.
+Additionally, it is also recommended to have your parents complete the "Counselor Brag Sheet" via Google Form and submit it to your counselor.

 Teacher Letter Request